13 Days

 Max-altitude 1860m

-Manaslu Circuit Trek Adventure
+Dyang Village - Manaslu Circuit Trek

 Trekking 4-6 hours